johnston9/la-donut/README.md

 8. #### As the Owner/Admin User I want to post or respond on chat to users questions.

-   - The superuser can click on Chat as a normal user and check messages then add replies.On the Chat page an is_shop checkbox will display for them.
-When they check it their message will be styled differently to that of normal users and be given "La Donut Reply" in from of the name.
+   - The superuser can click on Chat as a normal user and check messages then add replies.
+On the Chat page an is_shop checkbox will display for them.
+When they check it their message will be styled differently to that of normal users and have "La Donut Reply" in front of their name.

 <p align="center"><strong>Superuser's Chat Page</strong></p>
 <h2 align="center">